 - your access to the Services will stop.

-- We may for up to 12 (twelve) months after you cancel your Account, but are not obliged to, keep any Data from your Account and it is your responsibility to obtain your Data prior to terminating the Agreement.
+- Subject to clause 14.1d., we may for up to 7 (seven) months after you cancel your Account, but are not obliged to, keep any Data from your Account and it is your responsibility to obtain your Data prior to terminating the Agreement.

-- For the avoidance of doubt, the obligations pursuant to clause 8, Privacy, will survive while we hold any Data in connection with you Account.
-General and interpretation
+- For the avoidance of doubt, the obligations pursuant to clause 9, Privacy, will survive while we hold any Data in connection with you Account.

 - A notice under this Agreement must be given by email and is deemed to be received when the email is capable of being retrieved by the addressee at an email address designated by the addressee.